 It can become a slippery slope since documenting off the clock is the only way therapists are able to achieve the goals set out by the “higher ups” in rehab companies.
-The expectation is that 90%, 95%, or 100% productivity is possible and goals will continue to increase as long as the current goals appear to be met.
+The expectation is that 90%, 95%, or even 100% productivity is possible and productivity goals will continue to increase as long as the current goals appear to be met.

 What Can You Do To Avoid Unethical Practices?

 But even so, I still want to encourage you to try to get to a place where you feel confident and comfortable as a clinician every day.
-You became an OT to love and enjoy your career, and I don’t want you to be miserable!
+You became an OT practitioner to love and enjoy your career, and I don’t want you to be miserable!

 If your company is blatantly committing fraud or unethical practices, you can also become a whistle-blower.
-That may seem like a really scary task, but it is an important one to help keep companies honest.
+That may initially seem like a scary task, but it is an important one to help keep companies honest.

 At the end of the day, we all should be advocating for our profession, our patients, and our licenses.
-We have the right to stand up to the unethical behaviors of big corporations.
+We have the right to stand up to the unethical behaviors of corporations.